About Joe

 Joe Milan Jr. is a second-generation Korean American and taught in South Korea for nine years.
-An assistant professor of creative writing at Waldorf University, he lives in Forest City, Iowa.
+He's the author of the novel The All-American He teaches creative writing at Hollins University in Roanoke, Virginia.

 His work has appeared in Literary Hub, Electric Literature, The Rumpus, F(r)iction, LA Review of Books, The Kyoto Journal, and more.
 Read them online.